 - Pay Off High-Interest Student Debt and Credit Cards – If you are paying 10% or more on any of your debts, you are taking a beating.
 The sooner you can stop this bleeding, the better.
 A debt of this nature should be paid off aggressively.
 If you are just making the minimum payments, lenders will be making out like bandits.

 - Tax-Advantaged Retirement Accounts – Even if your employer doesn’t match, contributing to a tax advantage retirement account, like an IRA or a 401(k) can be an excellent opportunity.
-Couples can put money in certain accounts on a pre-tax basis… that means they don’t pay any taxes on the money until it gets withdrawn in retirement.
+Couples can put money in certain accounts on a pre-tax basis.
+This means they don’t pay any taxes on the money until it gets withdrawn in retirement.
 A basic stock market fund or target-date retirement fund can usually be expected to earn 7-9% each year.
-Some years will be much better, some years will be much worse, but on average, the money will grow faster in a retirement account than it will paying down a student loan at 4 or 5% interest.
+Some years will be much better, some years will be much worse.
+But on average, borrowers come out ahead by putting money in a retirement account instead of paying down a student loan at 4 or 5% interest.

 - Medium Interest Student Debt – If you have student loans in the 4-6% range, they should be targeted for aggressive repayment once the couple has maxed out their retirement contributions.